 The museum is envisioned as a place of in-depth, interdisciplinary examination of artifacts from the ancient world, with custom designed spaces and new facilities to enhance this work.
 To this end, we invite faculty from across the Hopkins community to consider ways in which the use of the museum and its artifacts can be incorporated into their courses.
-Since the museum opened in the Fall of 2010, faculty from several departments have taught over sixteen courses with the museum collection or brought their students to the museum.
+Since the museum opened in the Fall of 2010, faculty from several departments have taught over one hundred courses with the museum collection or brought their students to the museum.
 For details of some of the undergraduate and graduate courses previously taught, please click here.

 Some of the projects completed through previous courses are highlighted on our Objects Stories page, including projects by Herica Valladares (Classics); Theodore Lewis (Near Eastern Studies); and Alan Shapiro (Classics).